mmcgraw74/Tektronix-4051-4052-4054-Program-Files/SVG-to-Fast-Graphics-R12/README.md

 ![4052 C3PO-BB8-R2D2](./Screenshots-and-photos/C-3PO%20BB-8%20and%20R2-D2.jpeg)

 Photo of my 4054A running program 60, displaying C-3PO, BB-8 and R2-D2
+Excuse the tilted angle of this photo - I was trying to eliminate glare at the top of the screen.
 Note the increased detail - even though the save image file is displayed at 1024x800.
 This is because the 4054 beam size is narrower to accomodate the max resolution of 4096x3072
 ![4052 C3PO-BB8-R2D2](./Screenshots-and-photos/4054A%20StarWars%20Droids.png)